Getting Started in Our Youth Programs

 Once we confirm all returning kids we are able to open up spaces for new kids.
 If you would like to add your child or teen to the waitlist please create an account for them, using their name and a valid email address, in our SCHEDULE via our website.
 Alternately, this account can be created by downloading the “CrossFit Squamish” app in the App Store.

 Safety and fun are prioritized core objectives in our youth programs every time we meet.
-In addition to that our goal within our kids programs are to:
+In addition, our goals within the programs are to:

 Broad movement selection including push, pull, drag, carry, jump, squat and balance.